alandefreitas/futures/docs/motivation.md

 futures, even though they don't represent what was "traditionally realized" in [std::future].
 All optimizations possible for "single-shot senders" are also possible in "unique deferred futures".

-## The futures library
+## The better futures library

-Given the pros and cons of each model described in our [review](#previous-work), this library models future types as a simple [is_future] concept, which supports all the features we have discussed, such as executors, continuations and deferred work.
+Given the pros and cons of each model described in our [review](#previous-work), this library models future types as a simple "[is_future]" concept, which supports all the features we have discussed in this overview, such as executors, continuations, and deferred work.
 We implement optimizations possible to each future types while sticking to existing practice.

 - Futures and Promises
     - This library maintains the common model most programmers are familiar with
     - Whenever possible, new features always use language familiar to C++ and other common programming languages
+    - Whenever possible, we reuse the syntax of [std::future]/[std::promise]
-- Future concept
+- Future concept and concrete types
+    - Reusable algorithms **work for** [**all future types**](#standard-futures),
+        - [std::future]
+        - `boost::future`
+        - `boost::fiber::future`
+        - Any new and existing future type
-    - By modeling futures as a concept, futures can be optionally instantiated with any combination of custom extensions such as continuations, stop tokens, and deferred work
+    - Concrete futures can be optionally instantiated with any combination of custom extensions, such as:
-    - Reusable algorithms **work for** [**all future types**](#standard-futures), including any new and existing future types, such as [std::future], `boost::future`, `boost::fiber::future`.
+        - Eager/deferred work
+        - Unique/shared
+        - Continuations
+        - Cancellation
+        - Allocators
-    - All optimizations possible for "single-shot senders" are also implemented for "unique deferred futures".
+    - All optimizations possible for "senders" are also implemented for "deferred futures".
+    - Synchronization costs are reduced with deferred futures, atomic operations, and atomic data structures
     - Futures can still match and work with whatever constraints C++ eventually imposes on future types
 - Executors
+    - Support for custom executors
-    - Custom executors can be defined and its traits are a subset of existing Asio executors.
+        - Its traits are currently a subset of existing Asio executors.
     - Customization points can make other executor types work with the library types
-    - Provides an alternative to [std::async] **based on [executors](#executors)** while still adaptable to other executor or scheduler concepts, including senders and receivers.
+    - Provides an alternative to [std::async] **based on [executors](#executors)**
+        - Still adaptable to other executor or scheduler concepts, including senders and receivers.
-- Extensions
-    - [basic_future] implements a **vast number of concrete future types**, including continuable, cancellable, eager/deferred, and unique/shared futures.
-    - Future types support [lazy **continuations**](#lazy-continuations) without polling for existing types
-    - The future adaptors still work for existing future types, such as [std::future] by polling.
-    - Integrations with Asio are provided, such as completion tokens and async IO operations.
-- Data races
-    - Both eager and lazy futures continuations are lock-free through atomic operations.
-    - Future types might indicate [**deferred** work](#deferred-futures) at compile-time or be eager, avoiding the synchronization costs of attaching continuations and other optimizations.
-    - Eager futures use lock-free operations and data structures to minimize synchronization costs.
+        - The default executor does NOT create a new thread for each task
 - Adaptors
+    - Large set of [**composition** operations](#senders-and-receivers), such as [when_all] and [when_any]
+        - Easier composition of task graphs
-    - Implements a large set of [**composition** operations](#senders-and-receivers) with a **syntax closer to the existing future types** users are used to, such as [when_all] and [when_any]
+        - Syntax closer to the existing future types users are used to
+    - The future adaptors still work for existing future types
     - Adaptors are also provided to facilitate the creation of cyclic task graphs
+    - Continuations are attached to old future types with a single polling future
+    - Integrations with Asio are provided, such as completion tokens and async IO operations.
-- Algorithms
+- Async Algorithms
-    - Includes a large set of the **STL-like algorithms in terms of futures and executors**
+    - Large set of the STL-like algorithms in terms of futures and executors
-    - Easy access to async algorithms based on executors without requiring external libraries, as [common](https://link.springer.com/chapter/10.1007/978-1-4842-4398-5_4) with C++ execution policies, such as [TTB].
+    - Easy access to async algorithms based on executors without requiring other external libraries
+        - This is [common](https://link.springer.com/chapter/10.1007/978-1-4842-4398-5_4) with C++ execution policies, such as [TTB].

 --8<-- "docs/references.md"